-Make a run – Tells a teammate that he need to join the attack (and appears to be standing around).
+Make a run – Tells a teammate that he needs to join the attack (and appears to be standing around).

 Mark (#) – When the defense is organizing, the defensive leader may assign who is responsible for each attacker, especially if the defense has broken down.
-This tells a defender to stay with a particular attacker until directed otherwise.
+This tells a defender to stay with a particular attacker, by jersey number, until directed otherwise.

-Mark up – Asks or reminds a defender or defenders to pick up and close down space on the opponent’s attacking players.
+Mark up – Asks or reminds a defender or defenders to pick up and close down space to more tightly cover the opponent’s attacking players.

 Mixer – Send a cross into the group of attackers and defenders massed in front of the goal.

 My ball – Call’s off a teammate when both are going for the ball.
 Not usually a very good call.
-See: Leave, Leave it.
+See: Leave, Leave it, or (Name)’s Ball.